Why I'm Republican and Voting for Trump

 A year ago I expressed misgivings about Donald Trump’s character and his standing with the Lord.
 Since then many Christian leaders have endorsed him.
 Focus on the Family’s James Dobson is part of a group serving on a faith advisory committee for Trump.
 Dobson posted the following comments in his blog…

-“If anything, this man [Trump] is a baby Christian who doesn’t have a clue about how believers think, talk and act.
+“If anything, this man [Trump] is a baby Christian who doesn’t have a clue about how believers think, talk, and act.
 All I can tell you is that we have only two choices, Hillary or Donald.
 Hillary scares me to death.
 And, if Christians stay home because he isn’t a better candidate, Hillary will run the world for perhaps eight years.
 The very thought of that haunts my nights and days.
 One thing is sure: we need to be in prayer for our nation at this time of crisis.”

 I’ve read and heard many prophecies about Donald Trump being used as God’s “trumpet” in this day and hour.
-A couple friends even suggested his selecting Mike Pence as his running mate is prophetic (“TrumPence”).
+A couple of friends even suggested his selecting Mike Pence as his running mate is prophetic (“TrumPence”).
 Regardless, keep in mind we are voting for a president…not a pastor.
-One major reason I’m voting for Trump is because I don’t want the Clintons back in the White House.
+One major reason I’m voting for Trump is that I don’t want the Clintons back in the White House.

 So if you’re a fellow American who isn’t fond of the choices available for this upcoming election, don’t let that stop you from going to the polls in November.
 Pray and ask God to guide you in who to vote for.
 That would include congressmen and other officials who have the guts to keep a bad president in check.
 Every election is determined by the people who show up.
 If you stay home and the wrong people are elected, then you have no right to complain.